Ronald Carroll McDonald: Crimes

-After being outed by a family victim, McDonald had voluntarily confessed to seven additional sex crimes, which spanned over the course of several decades.
+After being outed by a 6-year-old family victim, McDonald had voluntarily confessed to seven additional sex crimes, which spanned over the course of several decades.
 While a few acquaintances found his fondness of children a bit obsessive, most of his friends, neighbors and Lake Forest Park residents were shocked to learn of McDonald's secret life.
-He was thought to be kind and caring, with an excellent sense of humor; and, even after his arrest, maintained those traits by expressing remorse and immediately taking responsibility for his crimes.
+He was thought to be kind and caring, with an excellent sense of humor.
+After his arrest, he expressed remorse and immediately took responsibility for his crimes.
 His son, Craig, mentioned that he thought his father's remorse was genuine and that he had done many great things in his life that makes his sincerity believable; McDonald's lawyer, Michael Danko, concurred that his client's life of good deeds suggests he was a good person who did bad things, and even compared him to Jekyll and Hyde.

 On October 29, 1997, he pleaded not guilty.
 Danko told the Seattle Times that the plea was just a formality and that McDonald would stand by his admission to the crimes.
 He ultimately pleaded guilty during sentencing on January 9, 1998.

-McDonald said he would groom his child victims through his volunteer work as a babysitter at the Bethany Baptist Church of Kenmore's nursery, as well as during the Holiday season playing Santa in the shopping mall, and at UW Medical Center; but would wait to abuse them until they were actually at his house.
+McDonald said he would groom his child victims through his volunteer work as a babysitter at the Bethany Baptist Church of Kenmore's nursery, as well as during the Holiday season playing Santa in the shopping mall, and at UW Medical Center; but would wait to molest them until they were actually at his house.

-During his conviction, both he and his family would ask for the maximum possible sentence as penance for his crimes.
+During his conviction, both he and his family asked for the maximum possible sentence as penance for his crimes.
 Throughout the sentencing process, McDonald was apologetic, emotional and would openly express love for his wife.
 On January 9, 1998, McDonald was ultimately given the maximum sentence of the crimes he was convicted of, 26½ years in confinement at the state's treatment center for sexual offenders, a location which would make McDonald available to researchers studying the causes of sexual deviancy.

-McDonald also confessed to molesting over 45 children since 1937, but was never convicted of the crimes.
+Although McDonald initially claimed to have started molesting children in 1991 upon his arrest, he confessed to molesting at least 45 children, possibly up to 70, since 1937 while held for trial, but was never convicted of the crimes.

 Death

 McDonald died on August 7, 2011.
-His remains are in the Floral Hills Cemetery.